HFrajacomo/Draconic-Revolution/Game Details/Voxel_Lighting.md

 Imagine that we have the entrance to a cave perfectly fitting a chunk and this chunk's neighbor is directly into sunlight.
 Given the implementation of lighting so far, one chunk would be totally dark while the other would be totally lit.
 It makes sense that light should propagate between chunks so that this scenario won't happen.

-We check compare the ShadowCode of the bordering blocks of every two chunks to figure out what WorkCode should be assigned to the pair.
+We compare the ShadowCode of the bordering blocks of every two chunks to figure out what WorkCode should be assigned to the pair.
 A WorkCode simply represents a routine of handling the given pair of ShadowCodes.
 The following tables can explain it better:

 | **Shadow Pair** | **Shadow Translation** | **WorkCode** | **What the WorkCode means** |
 |--|--|--|--|